• Sign In

 Executive summary

-The statutory architecture of Zimbabwe's CGT — CGT Act, Finance Act linkage, and ZIMRA's administrative mandate.
+The statutory structure of Zimbabwe's CGT, CGT Act, Finance Act linkage, and ZIMRA's administrative mandate.

 2